-Outages at all voltage levels relevant to the network in question shall be considered, including outages on the transmission network and other third party networks, where applicable
+Outages at all voltage levels relevant to the network in question shall be considered, including outages on the transmission system and other third party networks, where applicable.

-2.8 Secured Outage: An outage or combination of outages after which Demand Security, Generation Security, Network Integrity and System Integrity requirements must be satisfied.
+2.8 Secured Outage: An outage or combination of outages after which Demand Security, Generation Security, Network Integrity and System Integrity requirements must be satisfied in design studies.

-The following fault and outage conditions are considered when 66kV and 33kV networks are designed:
+The following types and combinations of outages are considered when 132kV networks are designed: